metagov/govbase-website/README.md

 ### Structures

+Concepts and institutions from social science; source of labels

 | View          | Description                  |
 |---------------|------------------------------|
 | All records   | All structures               |

 ### Instances

+Junction table from relation "Organization uses project"

 | View          | Description                  |
 |---------------|------------------------------|
 | All records   | All instances                |

 ### Cases

+Events, experiments, and lived experiences of online communities

 | View          | Description                  |
 |---------------|------------------------------|